RaphaelMartin83/MeMoTo/README.md

 - undo with ctrl+z
 - redo with ctrl+y
 - share with ctrl+space
-- left click to select, right click to perform action
+- find into diagram with ctrl+f
+- print to png with ctrl+p

 Note: The sharing feature is a bit special.
 It relies on a common network repository and uses a sqlite file.
 Shoose a network volume to put the sharing file on it and give the full network path to your coworkers.